 This engagement period has now closed and the results of patients feedback will be fed into the upcoming planning work for the practices.
 Further information will be published on our website later in the year.

-During December 2018 and January 2019 we held a period of engagement with patients to hear their views on their practices potentially merging with another.
-The results of patients feedback will now be used in consideration of the wider proposal and further information on the potential mergers will be published on our website.
+During December 2018 and January 2019, the CCG held a period of engagement with patients to hear their views on their practices potentially merging with another.
+The results of patients feedback is currently being used in consideration of the wider proposals.

-SEND engagement with parents, carers and the voluntary sector - October-November 2018
+Special Educational Needs and Disabilities (SEND) engagement with parents, carers and the voluntary sector: October-November 2018

-Birmingham Voluntary Service Council (BVSC) was asked to host an online survey and consultation event on behalf of Birmingham City Council, Birmingham Children's Trust, NHS Birmingham and Solihull CCG and Birmingham Community Health Trust between October-November 2018, with a consultation event on 5 November.
+Birmingham Voluntary Service Council (BVSC) was asked to host an online survey and consultation event on behalf of Birmingham City Council, Birmingham Children's Trust, NHS Birmingham and Solihull CCG and Birmingham Community Health Trust between October-November 2018, with a consultation event on 5 November, to discuss SEND services in Birmingham.
+The outputs of the engagement can be found below.
+In addition, there is further information about SEND, including a co-produced report following the Birmingham Children's Improvement Forum, on 26 November 2016.

 Find out more: